 For restaurant information and location, please visit their website – Little V

 While waiting for my train out of Arnhem and on to Maastricht, I stepped into Julia’s for a bit of coffee, a pastry, and a comfortable place to sit.
 I decided on a Pasticciotto, which is a cream filled Italian pastry.
 It was not bad especially with my cappuccino.

 It did the trick before I hopped on the train and on to the next city. 🚉

 Incredible Eats at Kroller-Mueller Museum

 I am an advocate for eating at cafes inside museums in New York or Europe.
-Any other city, it is a hit or miss!
-Some of the best dishes, desserts and coffees while traveling are at a museum café.
-While I was visiting the Kroller-Mueller Art Museum in the Netherlands, I decided to eat at their outdoor canopy café and ordered a couple of incredible dishes.
+Any other city, it can be a hit or miss.
+Some of the best dishes, desserts, and coffees that I’ve eaten while traveling were at a museum cafés.
+While I was visiting the Kroller-Mueller Art Museum in the Netherlands, I decided to have lunch at their outdoor canopy café, and ordered a couple of incredible dishes.

 👩🏻💻 For full blog with photos → The Kroller-Mueller Museum – Second Largest Van Gogh Collection!

 For Museum information and location, please visit – Kroller Muller Museum

 Coffee, Tea and Me